 •Always check in at the front office when you visit school.

-•Visit Preparedness in America’s Schools here
+•Go to this link to visit Preparedness in America’s Schools

 Before an emergency happens, make sure your emergency contact info is up to date.
 Check it out today online through Skyward Family Access, or call your school to make sure it is correct.
 If you move, change the school information.